Garinmckayl/terra-money-grants/Terra Grant Proposal Template.md

 create $GNZ tokensale and use money to marketing on Luna

 - the team's long-term plans and intentions in relation to it.

+my plan is after launch, to scale and market Ganz effectively and recruit developers that can help with the development of the platform.

 ## Additional Information